Navigating IRS Form 5471 for US Expats with Foreign Corporations

 Master Form 5471 requirements for your foreign corporation.
 Learn who must file, key deadlines, and strategies to minimize tax impact.
 Expert guidance for US expats.

-For US expats running businesses abroad, Form 5471 represents one of the most complex and potentially costly tax filing requirements.
 Whether you're operating an active business or simply holding rental property through a foreign corporation, understanding these requirements is crucial for avoiding severe penalties.
 Let's break down what you need to know.

 What Triggers Form 5471 Filing Requirements?